 What makes it unique

 This app is awesome if your cycle is not your average, cookie-cutter, 28-day cycle.
 It’ll continue to update with each test and share your expected fertile window 5-6 days in advance.
-Hands up for all our irregular sisters out there!

 You may have heard of Modern Fertility’s at-home hormone testing, but their ovulation tests are also super precise.
 As in, predicts-your-two-most-fertile-days precise.
 Their tests measure low, high and peak LH levels to give you the most accurate view possible into when you might be ovulating.